piyushagrawal1403/WooCommerce/README.md

 The service periodically ingests product data from an external WooCommerce API and stores it into the local PostgreSQL database.

-* Fetches product data via scheduled tasks every 30 min.
+* Fetches product data via scheduled tasks every 7 days.
 * Parses and validates product information.
 * Converts product price strings into doubles, handling empty or missing values gracefully.
 * Inserts or updates product records in the database.